Who We Are

 Why We’re Here

 Drowning is the #1 cause of accidental death in children 1-4.
-Nearly 600 people have drowned in the Great Lakes since we began tracking in 2010 – and virtually all of them were preventable.
-In 2016, there was an 80% spike in drownings, and 2017 may be the deadliest yet.
+More than 600 people have drowned in the Great Lakes since tracking began in 2010.
 We know why and what to do about it, but we need your help.

 Some Stories Behind the Numbers